augcog/tai/rag/README.md

 # RAG (Retrieval Augmented Generation)
+This entire folder serves as a purpose to help you scrape your documents, convert them into embeddings and test the retrieval of the embeddings.

+## Pre-requisites
+- Visit the `scraper` folder and follow the instructions there to scrape your documents.
 ## Chunking documents and converting them into embeddings
+After scraping the documents, we need to convert them into embeddings.
+Before converting them into embeddings, we need to process the documents into segments.
+The reason for this is because the embedding model has a token size limit.
+If the document is too long, the embedding model will not be able to process it.
+Therefore, we need to split the documents into segments.
-- In `store.py` there is a few combinition of embedding models, prompting methods chunking techniques to use.
+- In `embedding_create.py` there is a few combination of embedding models, prompting methods chunking techniques to use.
+This python file will then create an embedding database for all of the documents scraped and can be retrieved later to assist users in their queries.
 - Embedding models
   1) local
   2) openai(best performance)